codemeddler/helsinki-university-fullstack/README.md

 # helsinki-university-fullstack

-Code for University of Helsinki full stack course
+This is course work for Helsinki University Full Stack course.
+The course is about using React and Redux for front-end and Node.js for back-end development forming the basis for a standard full stack in javascript.